 HISTORIC COLD SPRING VILLAGE

 Nestled between Routes 9 and 626 is a series of carefully curated 18th and 19th-century buildings.
-These fixtures makeup Historic Cold Spring Village, a living museum where visitors can practically time travel back to the 1800s.
+These fixtures makeup Historic Cold Spring Village, an open air living history museum where visitors can practically time travel back to the 1800s.

 The museum says visitors stay for an average of three to four hours, although others come back for two days in the space.
 Guests can experience what life would have been like for rural New Jerseyans 200 years ago in the village, while popping into various shops inhabited by staff recreating a working day.